ebanner/project_euler/README.md

 who was on top.

-All of these solutions came before I had any regard for data structures, best python practices, and efficiancy in general.
+All of these solutions came before I had any regard for data structures, best python practices, or efficiency in general.
 Nevertheless, I present solutions to the first 50 or so [Project Euler](http://projecteuler.net) problems.

 ### Authors